rmaniv/jury-theorems/README.md

 # jury-theorems

-## Majority Vote
+## Jury's decision

 `jury.py` can estimate the probability of reaching to a majority decision that is correct using a Monte Carlo simulation or the equivalent deterministic approach which does a summation of binomial probabilities for all combinations in which more voters are making the correct decision than not.
-[View `jury.py`](https://github.com/vinamrsachdeva/jury-theorems/blob/main/jury.py)

 $$ P = \sum_{r = \left\lfloor \frac{n}{2} \right\rfloor + 1}^{n} \binom{n}{r} p^r (1 - p)^{n-r} $$